gustafnk/microservice-websites/README.md

 <a name="using-esi-and-csi-together"></a>
 #### Using ESI and CSI together

 ESI and CSI complement each other: ESI can be quite heavyweight, but work really well with including static resources.
-CSI is lightweight, but for static content it would be better for performance to use ESI, especially if the static content contains references to JavaScript or CSS.
+CSI is lightweight, but for static and/or cacheable content it would be better for performance to use ESI, especially if the content contains references to JavaScript or CSS.
 However, the two techniques could very well be used together – use ESI for static content and CSI for dynamic content.
 A nice side-effect of this combination of techniques is that it’s easier to simulate ESI on a local developer machine if the only thing we use ESI for is to include static resources.

 One possible strategy could be to use only CSI in the beginning of a project and when the project matures move some of the CSI elements to ESI instead, where appropriate.
 This way, we defer the investment in the heavier ESI infrastructure until later, allowing us to release earlier and extract value earlier.
 With regards to CSS, there would be a performance penalty to include a `<link rel="stylesheet">` in a CSI transcluded response (but with HTTP/2 the performance penalty would be limited).
 Later we could – again, if appropriate – use ESI instead of CSI.
 However, we can’t use this strategy with JavaScript, due to the way how browsers load JavaScript, all JavaScript files either needs to be available as shared resources or be included with ESI.
 For more details on this, see the section [Local stylesheets and scripts](#local-stylesheets-and-scripts)..